Grade Level: 4 (3-5)

 SummaryStudents acquire a basic understanding of the science and engineering of space travel as well as a brief history of space exploration.
 They learn about the scientists and engineers who made space travel possible and briefly examine some famous space missions.
-Finally, they learn the basics of rocket science (Newton's third law of motion), the main components of rockets and the U.S. space shuttle, and how engineers are involved in creating and launching spacecraft.
+Finally, they use the fun and hands-on associated activities to learn the basics of rocket science (Newton's third law of motion), the main components of rockets and the U.S. space shuttle, and how engineers are involved in creating and launching spacecraft.

 Engineers make it possible for humans to explore beyond our planet.
 Many different types of engineers work together to further space exploration: mechanical, aerospace, electrical, computer, materials, chemical, etc. Engineers use their combined knowledge of physics, materials, electronics, mathematics, structures and biology to get humans into outer space.
 Engineers are responsible for rocket design, propulsion systems, robotic arms, parachutes and landing gear, heat shielding, solar energy systems, computers, astronaut life support systems, guidance systems, scientific instruments, communication systems, etc.